OpenA3XX/opena3xx.hardware.controller/How_to_install.md

 <b>We are only going to type ONE thing here, so ignore everything except this one text box!</b>
 <img src="https://github.com/OpenA3XX/opena3xx.documentation/blob/main/.gitbook/assets/PuTTY_Connect.png" width=400>
 Here we need to type in the IP address of the raspberry pi.
 There are several ways of finding out what the IP address of the Raspbery Pi is, but the most straight forward way is to login into your home router and look at the devices connected to your network.
 Each router has a different method for this, so Google how to do this for your specific router.
-It is also possible to download some apps on your phone that will scan your network and show you conencted devices and their IP address.
+It is also possible to download some apps on your phone that will scan your network and show you connected devices and their IP address.
 Once you have chosen your method, find the connection called <b>'raspberrypi'</b> and find the corresponding IP address.
 `It will be something similar to: <b>'192.168.0.30'</b>`